-The four men, who viewed the young graduate that evening on Terracina Drive, at approximately 6.15 pm when Cheri Jo Bates parked up, were again spotted in the same location at 7.15 pm by Walter Siebert and friends.
-It doesn't matter if the four men spotted her at 6.15 pm, or when she returned to her vehicle at any later time, the 'interrogated' men did not recall or relay to police any information pertaining to Cheri Jo Bates being approached or accompanied by an unknown male, noticing her car being tampered with and disabled, any other car parked behind her, or her being abducted from the vicinity of her vehicle.
-In fact they didn't relay any suspicious activity whatsoever, and were likely in this location between 6.15 pm and 7.15 pm, corroborated by themselves and Walter Siebert.
+The four men, who viewed the young graduate that evening on Terracina Drive, at approximately 6:15 pm when Cheri Jo Bates parked up, were again spotted in the same location at 7:15 pm by Walter Siebert and friends.
+It doesn't matter if the four men spotted her at 6:15 pm, or when she returned to her vehicle at any later time, because the 'interrogated' men did not recall or relay to police any information pertaining to Cheri Jo Bates being approached and accompanied by an unknown male, or had noticed her car being tampered with and disabled, as well as any other car parked behind her, or her being abducted from the vicinity of her vehicle.
+In fact, they didn't relay any suspicious activity whatsoever - and were likely in this location between 6:15 pm and 7:15 pm, corroborated by themselves and Walter Siebert.

 Earlier that day Cheri Jo had asked her friend Stephanie Guttman to accompany her to the Riverside City College library that evening, but Stephanie chose to stay home.
 Had Cheri Jo made alternative arrangements or met somebody she knew at the library.
-She had clearly not been present in the library from 6.30 pm to 9.00 pm, yet did not return to her car to find it disabled.
-Had she, then one could be sure that the four young men would only have been too keen to aid the attractive college student in her time of need.
-At the very least they would have noticed her being offered assistance by an unknown male or struggling to get the vehicle started.
-None of which apparently happened.
+She had clearly not been present in the library from 6:30 pm to 9:00 pm, yet did not return to her car to find it disabled.
+Had she, then one could be sure that the four young men would have been only too keen to aid the attractive college student in her time of need.
+At the very least, they would have noticed her being offered assistance by an unknown male or struggling to get the vehicle started.
+None of which they reported to police.